 We’re using several layers of insulation on the van walls and floor.
 Different products have different insulating properties – either heat or sound insulation – and so we need to use a bit of a sandwich.

 The main heat insulation is Thinsulate – pretty much the same stuff as in gloves and coats, but 1-1/2″ thick and specially designed for use in vehicles.
 It stops noise as well as heat loss.
 We got this through Hein, another person who has converted a Sprinter van.
 He couldn’t find a supplier who would sell to him, so he became a supplier and now he sells it to other DIY-ers!
+He also sells it on Amazon.
 Continue reading “Insulating – beating the heat and noise”

 Because the van was late arriving (or rather, our van got sold to someone else and the dealer lied to us about it), the garage started filling up with parts we’d ordered.